tprelog/iocage-gogs/README.md

 ##### plugin-jail

-*The 11.3-RELEASE should work on FreeNAS-11.2-U7 or later*
+*The 11.3-RELEASE should work on FreeNAS 11.2-U7 or later*

 It is possible to install this plugin on FreeNAS 11.2-U7 using the console.